 This book is not only a Linux cheat sheet but also provides essential tools for managing packages, storage media, networking, archiving and backup system, text processing, formatting output, and compiling programs.

 This Linux cheat sheet provides essential commands for beginners in the terminal.
 You will find helpful information on file commands, system info, process management, compression, file permissions, searching, and more.

 3. Unix Toolbox

-Though this command cheat sheet is named Unix Toolbox, it also covers Linux and BSD commands and tasks, which are essential for any IT work or for advanced tech users.
-It includes a wide range of system arena, including process management, file system, and structure, networking, SSH SCP, VPN with SSH, RSYNC, SUDO, encrypts files and partitions, SSL certificates, CVS and SVN, database, disk quota, shells, scripting, etc.
+This cheat sheet contains all of the information that you need to know about process management, Linux file system, and structure, networking, SSH SCP, VPN with SSH, RSYNC, SUDO, encrypts files and partitions SSL certificates, CVS and SVN, database, disk quota, shells scripting, etc.

 4. Cheat Sheet: Advanced Linux Commands

 This Linux cheat sheet will come in handy if you run a local server.
 It covers specific commands for Red Hat Enterprise Linux (RHEL).
 So, this guide will be extremely useful if you’re working on web development using RHEL.